-Palms are woody monocotyledons belonging to the plant family Arecaceae (Palmae).
-Palms are vital component of the tropical forest ecosystem.
-With their graceful architecture, palms form characteristic features of some tropical habitats.
-Palms are managed by the indigenous populations for food, fodder, handicrafts, thatches and construction materials.
-Owing to their aesthetic value, palms are cultivated for both indoor and outdoor decoration.
+Palmetum is a live collection of indigenous and exotic palms, which serves as a facility for educating the public about the need for conservation of palms.
+Palms are woody monocotyledons coming under the family Arecaceae (Palmae).
+They form a vital component of the forest ecosystem.
+With their graceful architecture, palms often dominate the landscape of tropical habitats, providing many of the essentials for human life.
+Palms have been managed by the local inhabitants for food, fodder, handicrafts, thatch and construction material.
+Because of their aesthetic value, palms are cultivated for both indoor and outdoor decoration.

-KFRI Peechi Campus has a palmetum with live collections of indigenous and exotic palms, which serves as a facility for educating the public about the need for conservation of palms.
-The KFRI Palmetum contains 125 species of palms under 52 genera.
-Of these, 70 are indigenous palms and 55 are exotic.
-The exotic species include those which are commonly seen in Indian parks, gardens and along avenues.
-The rare species like Bentinckia condapanna Berry, Bentinckia nicobarica (Kurz) Becc., Calamus nagbettai Fernandez & Dey, Wallichia disticha T. Anderson, Korthalsia laciniosa (Griff.)
-Mart., Korthalsia rogersii Becc. and Calamus brandisii Becc. ex.
-Becc. & Hook. f. and mangrove species like Phoenix paludosa and Nypa fruticans Wurmb are represented in the collection.
+KFRI Palmetum was established in Peechi Campus in 2000 which contains 145 species of palms under 52 genera.
+Of these, 80 are indigenous palms and 65 are exotic species with 8 species are Critically Endangered, 9 Endangered, 8 Vulnerable and 23 Near Threatened categories as per IUCN standards.
+The exotic species include those which are commonly found in Indian parks, gardens and along avenues.
+The rare species like Hyphaene dichotoma, Bentinckia condapanna, Bentinckia nicobarica, Rhopaloblaste augusta, Calamus nagbettai, C.brandisii, C. andamanicus, C. vattayila, Wallichia disticha, W.nana, Korthalsia laciniosa, Korthalsia rogersii, Licuala spinosa and mangrove species like Phoenix paludosa and Nypa fruticans are also represented in the collection.